viktor-infdata/fonder-direkt-no/src/pages/fd-akademi/2019-04-30-grunnleggende-om-fire-aktivaklasser-forklart.md

 We aim at explaining how each asset class works, and how you may choose to use each one as part of your investment strategy long term and short term.

-Fonder Direkt: Aiming to Educate, Motivate and Inspire.\
+Fonder Direkt: Aiming to Educate, Motivate and Inspire.

-Please comment below if you have an questions or email us direct!
+---

 Lær om fire sentrale aktivaklasser: deres funksjoner, fordeler og ulemper, og hvordan de kan passe inn i en diversifisert portefølje.